usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 The out of band authenticator SHALL uniquely authenticate itself in one of the following ways in order to receive the authentication secret:

 - Authentication to the verifier using approved cryptography.
-The key SHOULD be stored in the most secure storage available on the device (e.g., keychain storage).
+The key SHOULD be stored in the most secure storage available on the device (e.g., keychain storage, trusted platform module, or trusted execution environment if available).

 - Authentication to a public mobile telephone network using a SIM card or equivalent that uniquely identifies the device